samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 ## Overview

 This project creates an interactive bivariate map showing eviction rates (per 1,000 residents) and Social Vulnerability Index (SVI) data for Franklin County, Ohio census tracts.
-The application allows users to explore the spatial distribution of eviction activity and its relationship to social vulnerability factors, providing a comprehensive tool for identifying high-risk areas and planning community interventions.
+The application allows users to explore the spatial distribution of eviction activity and its relationship to social vulnerability factors, providing a tool for identifying high-risk areas and planning community interventions.

 **This is a work in progress project.** The analysis and application are being actively developed and refined.